rossbachp/DeciCollab/README.md

   * Is ADR and TDRs practical tools or a relevant separate pattern?
 * [RFC Definition](https://en.wikipedia.org/wiki/Request_for_Comments)

-How you decide architecture decisions?:
+How you decide architecture decisions?

 ![](./Josef_Blake_architecture-decision-record_diagram.png)